harveybarnhard/smoov/README.md

    * Automatically rescales Hawaii and Alaska when plotting entire USA
    * Automatically applies appropriate coordinate system depending on level of geography plotted
-4. If you don't like the aesthetics, just use `ggplot2::theme` and other `ggplot` layers like in the example above
+4. If you don't like the aesthetics, just use `ggplot2::theme()` and other ggplot layers like in the example above
+5. Creating boundaries and highlighting tracts is smooth as butter.

-## Instllation and Setup
+## Installation and Setup

 It's easiest to install this package by running the following line of code in the R console.